BannerBye

 What is GPC? +

 Global Privacy Control.
-A web standard that tells every site you visit: "I do not consent to the sale or sharing of my data."
+A web standard that tells every website you visit: "I do not consent to the sale or sharing of my data."
 It's legally binding in California, Connecticut, and Colorado, and increasingly enforced across the EU.

 BannerBye adds the GPC header to every outgoing request your browser makes.
 You set your preference once.
 No clicks needed.